amitshky/cudaFiles/README.md

 ```

 ## Output
-Some screenshots of the outputs of the programs.
+Some screenshots of outputs of some programs.

 <!--* write image caption